Just the FAQs

 Will the new banquet facilities result in increased profitable wedding/event bookings?

 The capacity of the ballroom is not expected to change from its current capacity.
-A primary motivator behind the work will be to separate events there from the member portion of the clubhouse through the introduction of a separate entrance and by having bathrooms adjacent to the ballroom.
-From there, operational decisions can be made as to what is the optimal amount of private parties to attract.
+A primary motivator behind the work will be to separate events from the member portion of the clubhouse through the introduction of a separate entrance and by having bathrooms adjacent to the ballroom.
+From there, operational decisions can be made as to the optimal level of private parties to attract.

 Who will design the interiors?
 How were they chosen?